 As a true born again Christian you are in this world BUT NOT OF THIS WORLD!

+IF OUR SALVATION IS ETERNALLY SECURE, WHY DOES THE BIBLE WARN SO STRONGLY AGAINST APOSTASY?
 The Bible teaches that everyone who is born again by the power of the Holy Spirit is saved forever.
 We receive the gift of eternal life (John 10:28), not temporary life.
 Someone who is born again (John 3:3) cannot be “unborn.”
 After being adopted into God’s family (Romans 8:15), we will not be kicked out.
 When God starts a work, He finishes it (Philippians 1:6).
 So, the child of God—the believer in Jesus Christ—is eternally secure in his salvation.

 However, the Bible also contains some strong warnings against apostasy.
 These warnings have led some to doubt the doctrine of eternal security.
 After all, if we cannot lose our salvation, why are we warned against falling away from the Lord?
 This is a good question.
 First, we must understand what is meant by “apostasy.”